 The Legal Aid through Legal Education (LALE) Fellowship provides recent graduates of Law and Political Science and Sharia faculties an opportunity to gain practical experience by working in organizations that provide legal aid in Afghanistan.
 Beyond gaining valuable work experience and useful skills, fellows are able to expand their professional networks and ease their path into a legal career.
 The one-year fellowship is supported by The Asia Foundation through the provision of a monthly stipend for the selected fellows.
-These fellows are distributed across Afghanistan by the Afghanistan Legal Aid and Advocates Network (ALAAN), which is made up of governmental and non-governmental organizations that provide legal aid services.
+These fellows are distributed across Afghanistan by The Asia Foundation (TAF) and Afghanistan Legal Aid and Advocates Network (ALAAN) which is made up of governmental and non-governmental organizations that provide legal aid services.

 Organizations that are participating are:The Legal Aid Department of the Ministry of Justice (LAD), Afghanistan Independent Bar Association (AIBA), International Legal Foundation-Afghanistan (ILF-A), Afghanistan Human Rights Organization (AHRO), Medica Afghanistan, Justice for All Organization (JFAO), Women for Afghan Women (WAW), Da Qanoon Ghushtonky (DQG) and Voice of Women Organization (VWO).

 The LALE Fellowship is available in 34 provinces of the country.